-Happy Monday everyone!
-As February 14 is just around the corner, I prepared some Valentine- inspired posts.
-Mini projects and creative ideas I hope you'll like!
+Valentine's Day is just around the corner, so I decided to post a few quick mini craft projects and creative ideas I hope you'll like!

-When it's mid January, I start itching for Spring, and love having forced bulbs and primroses potted all around my home...
-The other day my Mom presented me a couple of hyacinths, I removed them from their ugly plastic containers, and arranged in upcycled jam jars.
-I added a few creative touches like a love label and wooden hearts... aren't they cute?
+When it's mid January, I start itching for Spring, and love having forced bulbs and primroses potted all around my home.
+The other day my Mom gave me two hyacinths, I removed them from their ugly plastic containers and arranged them in upcycled jam jars.
+I added a few creative touches, like a "love" label and wooden hearts... aren't they cute?

-Found this old gardening book last week, and had to bring it home with me.
+Found this old gardening book last week at the antique market, and had to bring it home with me.
 Every keen gardener needs a very vintage gardening book, right?:)

-I thought you may like to make these too, to treat yourself to a bit of Spring or to give.
-You can make them with your kids too, they'll love them.- forced bulbs
+I thought you may want to make these too, to treat yourself or to give.
+You can make them with your kids too, they'll love them!

-- jam jars (I used Bonne Maman because they have a wide- mouth opening that allows the bulb to be inserted without any damage)
+- jam jars (I used Bonne Maman because they have a wide opening that allows the bulb to be inserted without any damage)

 - jute ribbon